-According to Re/code, Twitter may expand their character limit, but – for now – the limit still stands at 140 characters.
-But don’t try to use them all.
+Twitter may have expanded their character limit, but you don’t have to use them all.
 Instead, keep your messages to 100 characters or fewer whenever possible.
 This allows other users to retweet your comments without editing your message.

 8. Don’t get carried away with retweets.

 Retweeting interesting content is fine, but if that’s all you do, you’re not really contributing to the conversation.
-Eventually, your followers are going to cut out the middle man and get their content directly from the source.
+Eventually, your followers are going to cut you out and get their content directly from the source.
 Focus on providing original content.
 When you do retweet, give it a personal touch by adding a short comment.

 10. Always send a personal message when connecting on LinkedIn.